KB19

 This energy can be returned to the grid during high electricity demand or economically used to recharge another vehicle.

 • Lastly, when the useful energy capacity of the lithium-ion battery for electric buses has diminished due to degradation and is no longer usable, after several decades, it will be recycled.
 As of now, we can recycle 95% of battery materials.
 But as mentioned earlier, within the next 10 to 15 years, we will be able to achieve 100% battery material recycling.
+Learn more from the lithium ion battery manufacturers in china.

 Latest News & Blog in Lithium Storage